Student loans and grants in the United Kingdom: Level of debt accrued

+Controversies

+Loan delays (2009)

 In the summer and autumn of 2009, many students experienced delays in being assessed for and obtaining student loans and grants.
 As courses began in September or October, the SLC said that up to 116,000 students would have to begin the term without their funding in place.
 By 10 November 2009, there were still 70,000 applications waiting to be processed and 3 out of 4 universities were using their own emergency funds to help affected students.
 Chair of the student group Unions 94 Michael Payne branded the situation "inexcusable" and the Million+ group of universities said the failures were "very disappointing".

 An inquiry into the problems was set up, chaired by Professor Sir Deian Hopkin.
 The inquiry reported on 9 December 2009.
 It found that the SLC processing system had faced problems with lost documents, equipment failures and difficulties with the online application system, and at peak times only 5% of phone calls were answered.
 Responding to the report, the leader of the UCU lecturers' union, Sally Hunt, said it had been "a total fiasco from start to finish" with failures that "beggar belief".
 Liberal Democrat university spokesman Stephen Williams branded the report "truly damning, revealing a breathtaking level of incompetence within the Student Loans Company."
 As a result of the report, the heads of customer services and information and communication technology at the SLC resigned, and the senior management team was restructured.
 However, the board of the SLC warned it could be another two years before the service was running properly.

 The SLC was also forced to delay accepting applications for the 2010/11 academic year.

-2011 chief executive tax avoidance issue
+Tax avoidance by the SLC (2012)

 In January 2012, a BBC Newsnight and Exaro investigation revealed that Ed Lester, the head of the SLC, was being paid his salary via a private firm, allowing him to reduce his payment of income tax and national insurance contributions.
 It was subsequently announced that he would be treated as a regular employee in the future.
 In May 2012, Lester announced he would be leaving the SLC at the expiration of his contract in January 2013 although he insisted that the controversy had no bearing on his decision.
 His replacement is Mick Laverty, a former regional development agency chief executive, appointed in October 2012 and incumbent from January 2013.